Mueang Phitsanulok district: Religion

 As of 2019 the population of Mueang Phitsanulok district was 95 percent Buddhist with some active 83 Buddhist temples (Wats) and 26 samnak song (houses of monks that are not officially registered).

 There are 11 Christian churches in Mueang Phitsanulok District and muslims have their Masjid Abubak Pakistan mosque.

 Administration

 Provincial government

 The district is divided into 20 subdistricts (tambons), which are further subdivided into 173 villages (mubans).

 Local government

 Phitsanulok is a city municipality (thesaban nakhon) which covers tambon Nai Mueang.
 Aranyik is a town municipality (thesaban mueang).
-Hua Ro, Tha Thong, Ban Khlong, Phlai Chumphon and Ban Mai are Subdistrict municipalities (thesaban tambon).
-Ban Mai covers parts of tambons Wang Nam Khu and Wat Phrik.
+Hua Ro, Tha Thong, Ban Khlong, Phlai Chumphon and Ban Mai are subdistrict municipalities (thesaban tambon).
+Ban Mai has not covered parts of tambons Wang Nam Khu and Wat Phrik since 1999.
 There are further 14 Subdistrict Administrative Organisations - SAO (ongkan borihan suan tambon).

 Demography

 Population

-Mueang Phitsanulok district is with 291,311 people the most densely populated district of Phitsanulok Province.
+Mueang Phitsanulok district is with 281,929 people the most densely populated district of Phitsanulok Province.
 The other eight districts have a total population of 276,936 people.